Homages

 Peter Ablinger

-Peter Ablinger, born in Schwanenstadt/AT in 1959, studied graphic design at the Linz Polytechnic from 1974–76 and jazz piano at the University of Music in Graz from 1977–79.
-From 1979 on he took private lessons in composition from Gösta Neuwirth in Graz, parallel to this he also took lessons from Roman Haubenstock-Ramati in Vienna until 1982.
+Peter Ablinger (*1959, AT, †2025, DE) studied graphic design at the HTL Linz from 1974 to 1976 and jazz piano at the Graz University of Music from 1977 to 1979.
+From 1979, he took private composition lessons with Gösta Neuwirth in Graz and at the same time with Roman Haubenstock-Ramati in Vienna until 1982.
 Ablinger has lived in Berlin as a freelance composer since 1982.
-In 1988 he founded Ensemble Zwischentöne.
-The exploration of unconventional instruments, venues, performance practices and notational forms are paradigmatic for the Ensemble’s work.
-Along with his compositional activity he has also initiated and run numerous festivals.
-Together with Bernhard Lang, Klaus Lang, Nader Mashayekhi and Siegwald Ganglmair he founded the publishing house Zeitvertrieb Wien Berlin.
-Since 2012 he has been a research professor at the University of Huddersfield.
+In 1988 he founded the Zwischentöne ensemble.
+The ensemble's work is characterised by its exploration of unusual instruments, venues, performance practices and forms of notation.
+In addition to his compositional activities, he has initiated and directed numerous festivals.
+Together with Bernhard Lang, Klaus Lang, Nader Mashayekhi and Siegwald Ganglmair, he founded the publishing house Zeitvertrieb Wien Berlin and has been a research professor at the University of Huddersfield since 2012.
+In May 2012, Ablinger was appointed a member of the Academy of Arts in Berlin.

 Bei uns u.a. zu Gast mit: